Frohnhofen: Recent times

 In 1801, France annexed the German lands on the Rhine’s left bank.
 In Napoleonic times, which ended in 1814, Frohnhofen belonged to the Mairie (“Mayoralty”) of Waldmohr, the Canton of Waldmohr, the Arrondissement of Saarbrücken and the Department of Sarre, whose seat was at Trier.
 In 1814, the French withdrew from the German lands on the Rhine’s left bank.
 Frohnhofen passed first to the district of Ottweiler, and in 1816 to the Baierischer Rheinkreis, the later bayerische Rheinpfalz, the territory that the Congress of Vienna awarded to the Kingdom of Bavaria.
-With regard to local administration, Frohnhofen passed in 1818 to the Landkommissariat (later Bezirksamt and Landkreis, or rural district) of Homburg and the Bürgermeisterei (“Mayoralty”) of Altenkirchen in the Canton of Waldmohr.
+With regard to local administration, Frohnhofen passed in 1818 to the Landkommissariat (later Bezirksamt and Landkreis, or rural district) of Homburg and the Bürgermeisterei ("Mayoralty") of Altenkirchen in the Canton of Waldmohr.
 In the 19th century, a great number of the impoverished populace left the village and emigrated to the United States, mainly to Ohio.
 After the First World War, the district of Homburg was ceded to the British- and French-occupied Saar.
-A remnant district centred on Waldmohr remained with Bavaria – now the Free State of Bavaria now that the last king of Bavaria and the Kaiser had abdicated – and thus with Germany, too.
+A remnant district centred on Waldmohr remained with Bavaria – now the Free State of Bavaria after the abdications of the last king of Bavaria and the Kaiser – and thus with Germany.
 It belonged with a branch location of the administration to the Bezirksamt of Kusel, which remained in existence until 1940.
 After the Waldmohr branch administration had been dissolved, this mayoralty belonged administratively to the district of Kusel.
 In the course of administrative restructuring in Rhineland-Palatinate, the Mayoralty of Altenkirchen was dissolved, and Frohnhofen became an Ortsgemeinde in the Verbandsgemeinde of Schönenberg-Kübelberg in 1972.

 Population development

 Frohnhofen was a farming village, also known for its cherry growing.
 Towards the end of the 18th century, collieries were opened in neighbouring villages, which also opened new earning opportunities to the inhabitants of Frohnhofen.
-Bit by bit, the village changed into one in which mostly miners lived, ones who were often called Bergmannsbauern (“miner-farmers”).
+Bit by bit, the village changed into one in which mostly miners lived, ones who were often called Bergmannsbauern ("miner-farmers").
 From the early 20th century, diamond cutting in the area offered a further kind of livelihood.
 Population figures rose only slightly in the 19th century and in the early decades of the 20th century, but after the Second World War, they rose rather more swiftly.
 Today, the village is a residential community for people in the most varied of occupations, who for the most part must commute to earn a living.
 In terms of religion, the great majority is Evangelical.

 The following table shows population development over the centuries for Frohnhofen, with some figures broken down by religious denomination: